majilacodes/IntelGENAI-Binary-Bats/README.md

    - *Use Case:* Early-stage filtering of chemical libraries to focus on drug-like molecules.

-# Pharmora - Advanced Bioinformatics Research Platform

-Welcome to **Pharmora**, an all-in-one bioinformatics research platform designed to accelerate drug discovery and molecular research.
-Pharmora provides a comprehensive set of tools for researchers and scientists working in the fields of cheminformatics, bioinformatics, and pharmaceutical research.

-## Overview

-Pharmora simplifies the drug discovery process by offering cutting-edge models that enable the analysis, prediction, and screening of drug-like molecules.
-By leveraging computational techniques, Pharmora helps users optimize lead compounds, predict molecular properties, and explore novel drug candidates, all within a user-friendly interface.

 ## Intel® Extension for Scikit-learn

 In this project, we utilized the **Intel® Extension for Scikit-learn** to enhance the performance of machine learning models.
 This extension optimizes scikit-learn for Intel® architectures, allowing us to speed up the training and inference of our models without changing the codebase.